toreau/perl-presizely/README.md

 ### Exact width and height

-Two numbers separated by an 'x' resizes the image to the exact dimensions specified.
+Two numbers separated by an `x` resizes the image to the exact dimensions specified.

 ```
 http://127.0.0.1:3000/1024x1024/http://example.com/image.jpg